 - Protection of Feet When Wrong operating the electrical Cutting Tools

 Sharp machinery or devices that contain moving parts can pose cutting hazards.
 Forestry workers, for example, face dangers from chainsaws.
 A chainsaw coming into contact with a worker's foot could have catastrophic results, causing life-changing injuries. the result could be catastrophic.
 Footwear made from cut-resistant material will protect workers who use chainsaws.
-These types of boots are also waterproof or water repellant and support the ankles
+These Steel toe waterproof boots are water repellant and support the ankles

 - Prevent Electrical Hazards

 Any sparks know the risks that electricity poses.
 Workers could face potential electric shocks, electric sparks, or accumulate static electricity, depending on the environment they are working in.
 A vital PPE component non-conductive footwear made from leather, rubber, or other materials that don’t conduct electricity can be worn.
 In locations where the build-up of static on the body poses a hazard, anti-static or conductive footwear can be used.
 These options reduce the amount of static that accumulates on the body, preventing static electric sparks.